kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 The author is aware that these solutions still do not address use cases where users have taken advantage of the "cleaner" state "guarantees" of a restarted pod to alleviate security or privacy concerns between sequenced Pod runs.
-In these cases, during alpha, it is recommended to take advantage of the `restartPolicy: Rapid` option, with expectations that on further infrastructure analysis this behavior may become even faster.

 This decision here does not disallow the possibility that this is solved in other ways, for example: